melezhik/cv/README.md

 # Hobby

-I am to memorize 3000 english words and phrases, I've made 2500 so far
+I am to memorize 3000 English words and phrases, I've made 2500 so far